bitfireAT/davx5-manual/introduction.rst

 How to start using DAVx⁵ on your Android device:

+#. `Download </download>`_ and install DAVx⁵.
 #.
-Download and install DAVx⁵ and, if you want to synchronize tasks, OpenTasks.
-#.
 Open DAVx⁵.
 #.
 Follow the instructions of the start screen (permissions, battery saving etc.).
 #.
 Tap on ⊕ to create a new account.
 #.
 Enter your base URL / email address and login credentials.
    You can get the base URL from your service provider and/or our `list of tested services </tested-with>`_.
 #.
 Finish the steps to create the account.
 #.
-Select the account in DAVx⁵.
-#.
 Select the address books and calendars/task lists you want to have synchronized so that they are shown with checkmark (☑).
 #.
-Force sync (🗘)floating action button ↺) if you want the data to be available immediately.
+Force sync (🗘) if you want the data to be available immediately.
 #.
-Access your address books, events and tasks using your favorite apps (Contacts, Calendar, S Planner, OpenTasks, …).
+Access your address books, events and tasks using your favorite apps (Contacts, Calendar, OpenTasks, …).

 When you create a contact/event, select the desired DAVx⁵ account as storage location.
 Local contacts/events will stay on your phone and not be synchronized.
 If you're using DAVx⁵ the first time, you may